Great Pyrenees Rescue Southeast

 Meet 🌟Jake🌟: The Ultimate Farm Guardian Ready for His Next Chapter! 🐾Jake is a 4-year-old Anatolian Shepherd/Great Pyrenees mix – calm, friendly, and a proven livestock protector his entire life.
 He’s lived harmoniously with free-range chickens, goats, and cattle, sleeping peacefully by day and faithfully patrolling the farm at night.His devoted owner is retiring and facing medical challenges, so Jake needs a new working home where he can thrive with animals and a job to do.
 This gentle giant embodies Pyr Strong™ loyalty and the Majestic Pyr™ spirit – independent yet affectionate with his people.If you have a farm/rural property with livestock, secure fencing, and room for him to guard… Jake is your perfect partner!

-Your support powers every rescue—from vet bills to foster supplies.
-We're grateful for our growing community and are working toward 501(c)(3) status for even greater impact.
+Your support powers every rescue—from vet bills to PYR care supplies.
+We're grateful for our growing community and happy to have received a full 501(c)(3) tax status for even greater impact.
 In the meantime, 100% of donations go straight to our Pyrs' care.

 Help cover essentials like vaccines ($50 feeds a Pyr for a month) or emergency surgeries ($500 saves a life).